Mortal Shell: Reception

-Mortal Shell was met by generally positive reviews on all platforms, according to the review aggregator Metacritic, except on PlayStation 5, which received mixed reviews.
+Mortal Shell received "generally favorable reviews", according to the review aggregator Metacritic, except on PlayStation 5, which received "mixed or average" reviews.
+On review aggregator OpenCritic, the game was recommended by 64% of critics.
 The game was nominated for Best Debut Game at The Game Awards 2020.

 Reviewers frequently compared the game to playing Dark Souls for the first time.

 GameSpot awarded the game an 8/10, saying: "Cold Symmetry's budget action-RPG is a love letter to FromSoftware's work, but Mortal Shells take on similar ideas feels aimed at those who struggle to get through Soulsborne games."